August 21, 1829 – Day 2

 Campbell’s sister Sophia Alexander Campbell (1795-1867) married Dr. Robert McClure (1762-1834) another Alumni of Liberty Hall.
 They and their five children, Jeanette Campbell McClure (1817-1880), Samuel Campbell McClure (1821-1888), John Missouri McClure (1822-1834), Susan McClure (1827-1833), and Sallie Campbell McClure (1829-1833) were also members of the caravan with their thirteen enslaved, which seems to have included Archer Alexander.
 Another enslaved female of the McClure family served as a nurse during the trip for the McClure’s youngest born in May.
 She herself was a young mother, most probably the mother of Wesley Alexander, who was the son of Archer Alexander.

 Dr. Robert McClure’s sister, Nancy (1791-1833) was married to James Harvey Alexander (1789-1834) son of John Alexander (1764-1828) and Sarah Gibson (1768-1823) and grandson of Archibald Alexander, another recipient of land in the Borden Grant.
 His family were members of the Fallen Timbers Presbyterian Church, near Lexington.
 The Alexander’s enslaved seven people, one male under ten, one male between the age of 24 and 35, two females under ten, and five females between the ages of ten and twenty-three.
-One of these females is Louisa, who would later marry Archer Alexander and raise ten children in St. Charles County.
+One of these females is Louisa, who had married Archer Alexander and raised ten children in St. Charles County.

 Today